Crumlin, County Antrim: Sport

-Aldergrove GAC, a well established Gaelic Athletic Association with 13 teams incorporating men's and ladies football as well as being strongly represented at all levels underage.
+St James' Aldergrove GAC is a well established Gaelic Athletic Association with 13 teams incorporating men's and ladies football as well as being strongly represented at all levels underage.
 The club currently has a player base in excess of 300 and broader membership of approx. 500.
-The Club, based on Glenavy Road in the village, provides structured Gaelic football boys and girls, as well as social and cultural events.
+The Club provides structured Gaelic football for boys and girls, as well as social and cultural events.
 The senior men's team was promoted to Division 1 in 2012 for the first time in the club's history and stayed there until relegation in 2017.
-They also won the Antrim Intermediate Championship in 2019 for the first time since 1977 and will now represent Antrim in the Ulster Intermediate Championship.
+They also won the Antrim Intermediate Championship in 2019 for the first time since 1977 and represented Antrim in the Ulster Intermediate Championship.

+Crumlin river hosts fishing and angling for salmon and dollaghan.

+Community Netball is also offered Crumlin Leisure Centre as well as martial arts.

 Community relations

-In recent decades Crumlin's population has increased as a result of an influx of residents from Belfast and surrounding areas.
-The majority of these residents are from an Irish nationalist background and as a result, Crumlin now has a nationalist majority.
-Until recently, Orange Order parades still occurred without incident and the main street in July is decorated with an Orange Arch which flies unionist flags from it.
+In the past, Orange Order parades occurred without incident and the main street in July is decorated with an Orange Arch which flies unionist flags from it.

 In 2012, The Twelfth celebration for a wider area was held in Crumlin for the first time in 12 years, a march which surpassed previous parades in terms of size and the number of bands and participants taking part.
 Some pre-march tension was evident and a Parades Commission determination appeared to rule in favour of the residents opposed to the parade based on its size and because they felt they weren't given adequate notice by the organisers of the parade.

 Talks were held between the residents and organisers, leading to the parade passing off peacefully.
 The agreement was heralded as a success and as a possible blueprint for other contentious marches.

 Demography

+As of the 2021 census, Crumlin had a population of 5,366 people.
+Of these: